moonbeam-foundation/moonbeam-project-directory/list-your-project.md

 ## Minimum Content

+We are now using State of the Dapps.

 In general, to be considered and added to this list, your project/DApp must meet the following requirements in terms of content:

  - Introduction (see template file)